AlbertWhite/site-v2.0/src/data/blogs/gulp.md

 })
 ```

-After that, we just go to terminal, and run the command \$: gulp server to start the server.
+After that, we just go to terminal, and run the command `$: gulp` server to start the server.

-More then that, browser-sync could be used for multiple devices, and it also supports synchronizing for inputs.
+More than that, browser-sync could be used for multiple devices, and it also supports synchronizing for inputs.

 If you want to know more about this plugin, please view the its [website](http://www.browsersync.io/).

 ### Watch changes for sass

-While we are using sass, maybe the most annoying problem is we always to export sass into css and then view the effects.
-As a result, there are many solutions to automatic the workflow, for example, [compass watch](http://compass-style.org/help/) could do a good job, but do you know, gulp could also provide a solution to that?

-The plugin I am now introducing is [gulp-sass](https://www.npmjs.com/package/gulp-sass).
-This plugin could watch for the changes in sass and also report errors in sass.
+While we are using sass, maybe the most annoying problem is we always need to compile sass into css.
+Gulp could also provide a solution for that with the plugin [gulp-sass](https://www.npmjs.com/package/gulp-sass).
+This plugin could watch for the changes in sass and also report errors for sass.

-As for the code, we can also write this part into the server task.

 gulpfile.js